2k1dmg/cta/Barsilian.md

 Other letters and symbols can be entered through **AltGr**.
 Each alphabet has its own for Cyrillic from Russian for Latin from English.
 For the Cyrillic alphabet: ө - ц, ң - щ, ә - ъ, ү - я, җ - ь, ғ - ю, е - ё.
 For Latin alphabet: k - q, h - x.
+Maybe the "â ê î ô û" letters.
 The letters "â ê î ô û" are only used to indicate the consonant before this letters is palatalized.
 Symbols: ₽ - AltGr + 8 (in the Russian layout)

 <details>